List of Marvel Comics characters: W: Wither

-Kevin spends some time vacationing with the Hellion squad.
+Kevin spends some time vacationing with the Hellions squad.
 They get caught up with the powerful 'Kingmaker' who grants people their wishes in return for favors later.
 Kevin spends some time without his powers due to drugs supplied by their new ally.
 However, once the Hellions discover the favor is stealing a biological weapon, they rebel.
 Kevin loses access to the drugs.
 He uses his powers to destroy the weapon.
 After M-Day, Kevin believes he has lost his powers like most of the mutant population.
 When he touches Laurie's hand, however, it withers.
 After a session in David Alleyne's Danger Cave, Kevin overhears Julian Keller referring to him as "dangerous."
 Kevin again runs away from the institute, unaware that Julian also wanted to help him.

 Kevin goes to Mutant Town, and lives in the company of Selene, in disguise as an old lady.
 After seeing Selene shot by the police, he kills two policemen in a rage.
 Wither and Selene embrace as Kevin accepts Selene's offer to be her "king" as they fade away, presumably to Selene's dimension.
 Wither lives a life of luxury with Selene, but he still has feelings for Laurie and because of this is still reluctant to use his powers.
 Using illusions of Elixir and Laurie, Selene is able to get him to renounce these inhibitions.

 Wither is among Selene's Inner Circle, dispatched to retrieve Selene's mystical knife from the X-Men.
 During the resulting fight, he is distracted by Dust, her transient form proving difficult for him to affect.
 When Onyxx attacks him, Wither uses his powers to disintegrate his body, killing him instantly.
 During a quarrel with Eli Bard, Wither transforms, revealing that Selene has used her powers to make him an immortal vampire, much like Bard.
 Bard is killed immediately after their argument by Selene herself.
 Elixir and Wither face against one another, with Elixir reluctantly killing Wither by disintegrating his body.

-Years later, Wither resurfaces in the newly founded mutant nation of Krakoa, having been presumably reborn by the hand of the Five, a group of mutants capable of combining their powers into a process of resurrection, brought together by Charles Xavier as part of his plans for mutant ascension.
-He is seen talking to Bevatron with his old Hellions Squad, living in the Akademos Habitat.
+Years later, Wither resurfaces in the newly founded mutant nation of Krakoa, having been presumably resurrected by the Five.